pranitastudent/Guju-FODMAP-CookBook/README.md

 #### Deploying to Heroku

-<p> The application was deployed to Heroku </p>
+<p> The application was deployed to Heroku.</p>

 <ol>
 <li> A requirements.txt file (contains dependencies needed to for application to run) was created using the command :

 ` sudo pip3 freeze --local > requirements.txt ` .
-A requirements.txt file was created at the root level of the project folder </li>
+A requirements.txt file was created at the root level of the project folder. </li>

 <li> A Procfile was created in order for Heroku to recognise the python language using the command :